-The following steps are required to complete SON administrative sign-off:
+The following steps are required to complete the SON administrative sign-off:

-SON PhD Students & DNP Students
+SON Ph.D.
+Students & DNP Students

-- SON PhD Students do not have access to submit IRB applications as PI.
-The application will be submitted under the designated chair or mentor.
-Students must contact their committee chair or mentor and work closely with them prior to submission.
-Together, the student and committee chair will follow the submission requirements listed for SON Faculty. - SON DNP Students submitting IRB applications with minimal risk do have accessibility to submit on their own, as long as their committee chair is listed as Co-PI.
+- SON Ph.D.
+Students do not have access to submit IRB applications as PIs.
+The application will be submitted to the designated chair or mentor.
+Students must contact their committee chair or mentor and collaborate closely with them prior to submission.
+Together, the student and committee chair will follow the submission requirements listed for SON Faculty. - Son DNP Students submitting IRB applications with minimal risk do have accessibility to submit on their own, as long as their committee chair is listed as Co-PI.
 If the study is greater than minimal risk, the student's committee chair will need to be listed as PI.

-The Scientific Review for Human Subjects Research form is composed of 3 sections: Scientific Merit, Risk Identification and Management, and Investigator Qualifications/Resources.
-Required core elements of the first 2 sections match required elements of the RSRB protocol template.
-However, the RSRB protocol template does not require information needed to evaluate Section III of the Standards Checklist.
+\The Scientific Review for Human Subjects Research form is composed of 3 sections: Scientific Merit, Risk Identification and Management, and Investigator Qualifications/Resources.
+The required core elements of the first 2 sections match the required elements of the RSRB protocol template.
+However, the RSRB protocol template does not require the information needed to evaluate Section III of the Standards Checklist.
 It is therefore incumbent on the PI to include sufficient information related to Section III of the Standards Checklist within the RSRB protocol (please include the relevant information under Methods and Procedures.)